joelparkerhenderson/source-code-management/README.md

 # Source code management - notes and ideas

-Notes on source code management such as Git, repository architecture such as monorepo vs. multirepo, topic flows such as trunk-based-development, and more.
+Notes on source code management such as Git, repository architecture such as monorepo vs. polyrepo, topic flows such as trunk-based-development, and more.
 Work in progress.
 Improvement ideas welcome.

 Contents: